 - Residence rooms are typically labeled as "alcove" or "corridor" rooms based on location within the tower.

 - There are no elevators available for student use in South Residence.

 - Student eateries are available in both Mountain and Prairie Halls.

 - There are three lounges in each tower, each equipped with a kitchenette.
 The lounge on the 4th floor of each tower is also equipped with a microwave.

 - A large building lounge, the Eccles Centre, allows for group activities to take place.
 The Centre is available on a drop in basis or may be reserved in advance for a special function.

 - South Student Lounges (SSLs), located in Mountain and Prairie, contain big screen TV’s and comfy couches.
 The Mountain SSL also features a full kitchen.

-- Each Hall also sports an additional TV lounge and certain rooms are equipped for cable service subscription should students choose.
+- Each Hall also sports an additional TV lounge.

 - The Games Room, complete with a pool table, is located in Mountain Hall.